 Veterinary Software, Services and Diagnostic Imaging Systems Revenue.
-Acquisitions increased revenue growth by 21.2%.
-Excluding the impact of acquisitions, the increase in veterinary software and services revenue was primarily due to increases in our active installed base, higher realized prices on service offerings, and higher veterinary software system placements.
+Acquisitions increased revenue growth by 17.3%.
+Excluding the impact of acquisitions, the increase in veterinary software and services revenue was primarily due to higher veterinary software system placements to continue the expansion of our active installed base, and higher realized prices on service offerings.
 The increase in our diagnostic imaging systems revenues was primarily due to increases in our active installed base resulting in higher service revenue, as well as higher realized prices.